 We have a number of Red Squirrels who visit the garden, each individually recognisable usually because of their tail or body colour.

-At the end of 2012 we spotted a very small baby squirrel, and couldn't decide whether it had been blown from hid drey, or his parents has said "right, time for you to move on!"
+A few years ago we spotted a very small baby squirrel, and couldn't decide whether it had been blown from his drey, or his parents has said "right, time for you to move on!"
 Whichever way it was he had managed to find our feeders and started helping himself.

 Because he was so young his teeth obviously hadn't the strength to instantly open the hazelnuts on offer, so he engineered a way to get himself onto the swinging tray that had sunflower seeds and various other seeds etc. for the birds, he would then sit for 20 or minutes at a time stuffing his face - well you can't blame him, then topping up with a hazelnut when he wasn't so hungry.